 Lung Cancer Treatment in Annapolis, MD

 Lung cancer is one of the most common cancers in the world and is the leading cause of cancer death in the United States for both men and women.
 The lungs act as sponges, absorbing and filtering out anything that can be harmful to you to provide clean oxygen to your body.
 So as you expose your lungs to more harmful substances, particles, and chemicals, you may be doing excessive harm to the health of your lungs, possibly leading to lung cancer.
 The physicians and staff at Annapolis Asthma Pulmonary & Sleep Specialists have extensive experience diagnosing and treating patients throughout the Annapolis area for lung cancer.
 Our board-certified pulmonologists will take the time to fully evaluate your symptoms in order to determine the treatment option that is best for you.
-Call (410) 266-1644 to schedule an appointment at our pulmonary office in Annapolis, MD.
+Call (410) 266-1644 to schedule an appointment at our pulmonary center in Annapolis, MD.

 Types of Lung Cancer